Ning-310/IBR-CNNs/README.md

 * evaluate.py

-    The code is used to model evaluation.
+    The code is used for model evaluation.

 * ROC.py